Subaru Outback vs Audi Q2

 Feature Showdown

-The Subaru Outback features a 12.1-inch touchscreen, while the Audi Q2 gets a 8.8-inch display.
+The Subaru Outback features a 12.1-inch touchscreen paired with a 12.3-inch digital dash, while the Audi Q2 gets a 8.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Subaru Outback stands out with wireless Apple CarPlay/Android Auto, panoramic roof and heated front seats that you will not find on the Audi Q2.
 The Audi Q2 counters with Apple CarPlay, Bang & Olufsen audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.